bleroy/3d-junkyard/Decent1200/readme.md

 ### Console keys (Help, Start, Select, Option, Reset, F1-F4, Break, Reverse video)

-You'll need 11 new [3D-printed console keys](./Caps/Decent1200-console-choc.stl) (more affordable if printed as a [set of twelve](./Caps/Console-set-XL-Choc-x12.stl)).
+You'll need 11 new [3D-printed console keys](./Caps/Decent1200-console-choc.stl) (more affordable if printed as [sets](./Caps/Decent1200-console-choc-x10.stl)).
 The printed console keys fit on top of Kailh Choc v1 switches, not the MX switches used for the rest of the keyboard.

 3D-printed console keys will look great if you apply a [brushed metal vinyl sticker](https://www.amazon.com/dp/B08L4GZRDY/ref=sspa_dk_detail_2?pd_rd_i=B087KRL4NY&pd_rd_w=HzYnW&content-id=amzn1.sym.f734d1a2-0bf9-4a26-ad34-2e1b969a5a75&pf_rd_p=f734d1a2-0bf9-4a26-ad34-2e1b969a5a75&pf_rd_r=VYGSYS1YEDTZ7QRRJN26&pd_rd_wg=Nd7sq&pd_rd_r=3f4a2c8d-a713-44c7-b8ae-544c3b0b1f53&s=automotive&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWw&th=1).
 The stickers can be cut with a simple vinyl cutter such as a Cricut using [this template](./PrintedParts/ConsoleKeyStickers.svg).